Blood and Marrow Transplant/Cellular Therapy Patient and Family Resources

 - Difficulty breathing

 T-cell therapy is a newer method of treating cancer.
-In this therapy, the patient's own cells, specifically the T-cells, are taken from the patient's own blood and genetically modified in the lab to recognize a target on the patient's cancer cells.
+In this therapy, we take the patient's own cells, specifically the T-cells, from the patient's own blood and genetically modify them in the lab to recognize a target on the patient's cancer cells.

-The cells will then be infused back into the patient.
+We then infuse the cells back into the patient.
 The cells' job is now to recognize the cancer cells, bind to them and destroy them.

 BC Children's Hospital pamphlets

-- FAQ - autologous blood and marrow transplants (PDF, rev February 2020)
+- Frequently Asked Questions: Autologous blood and marrow transplants (PDF, reviewed February 2020)

-- Going home after an autologous blood and marrow transplant (PDF, rev January 2023)
+- Going Home After an Autologous Blood and Marrow Transplant (PDF, reviewed January 2023)

-- FAQ - allogeneic blood and marrow transplants (PDF, rev February 2020)
+- Frequently Asked Questions: Allogeneic blood and marrow transplants (PDF, reviewed February 2020)

-- Going home after an allogeneic blood and marrow transplant (PDF, rev January 2023)
+- Going Home After an Allogeneic Blood and Marrow Transplant (PDF, reviewed January 2023)

 Websites

-- Blood and Marrow Transplant Resource Centre (SickKids)
+- Blood and Marrow Transplant Learning Hub (SickKids)

 - Me and My Marrow: A Kid's Guide to Bone Marrow Transplant (PDF)